21 LotUS and Variance

 \[ \begin{aligned} \int_{-\infty}^\infty x^2 \cdot \frac{1}{k} e^{-x^2/18}\,dx &= \overbrace{\frac{x}{k}}^u \cdot \overbrace{-9 e^{-x^2 / 18}}^v \Big|_{-\infty}^\infty - \int_{-\infty}^\infty \overbrace{-9e^{-x^2 / 18}}^v \overbrace{\frac{1}{k}\,dx}^{du} \\ &= 0 + 9 \underbrace{\int_{-\infty}^\infty \frac{1}{k} e^{-x^2 / 18}\,dx}_{= 1} \\ &= 9. \end{aligned} \]

-In the last step, we used the fact that the integrand is the
+In the last step, we used the fact that the integrand is a PDF.

 So the variability of the daily high temperature in Iqaluit, as summarized by the variance, is \(9\).